adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Often a module may need just one breakpoint or even no breakpoints.
 Designing to a predefined set of breakpoints encourages the unnecessary tweaking of a design that results in more code.

-### Place scripts at the bottom

-Place scripts at the bottom and consider using `async` and `defer` attributes.
-Async is good for completley independent scripts that can run later like analytics.

 ## 3. Images

 Not everyone has access to the [world western web](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/).
 Not everybody is on high-end devices either.
 So, if you really need that high resolution image help the user by: